 Trade names 20 years

-Consumer customer relationships 10 - 24 years
+Consumer customer relationships 10 years

+FFS customer relationships 24 years

-Management Service Agreement 16 years
+Management Service Agreement (Complete MD) 16 years

 Physician network 15 years

-Payer contracts 17 - 22 years
+Payer contracts 21 years

-MSO Service Agreement 21 years
+Management Service Agreement (BPMC) 21 years

 The Company reviews the carrying value of its finite-lived intangible assets for impairment whenever events and circumstances indicate that the carrying value of an asset may not be recoverable from the estimated future cash flows expected to result from its use and eventual disposition.
 If these future undiscounted cash flows are less than the carrying value of the asset, then the carrying amount of the asset is written down to its fair value, based on the related estimated discounted future cash flows.
 The factors considered by management in performing this assessment include current operating results; trends and prospects; the manner in which the intangible assets are used; and the effects of obsolescence, demand, competition and other economic factors.
-Based on this assessment, no impairment was recorded for the years ended December 31, 2023, 2022 and 2021.
+Based on this assessment, no impairment was recorded for the years ended December 31, 2022, 2021 and 2020.
 For additional details, refer to Note 4 "Goodwill and Intangible Assets, Net."